The inclusive business/base of the pyramid approach promotes the inclusion of the poor as:

 Read more about ADB's inclusive business impact assessment tool, with its four dimensions:

-Back to back with the Asia Inclusive Business Forum in November 2012, development partners and investors met in ADB to discuss how IB impact assessment in Asia can be further harmonized.
+Back to back with the Asia Inclusive Business Forum in November 2012, development partners and investors met in ADB to discuss how inclusive business impact assessment in Asia can be further harmonized.
 They established a working group to come up by end 2013 with a toll that can be jointly used.
 Initially ADB will be the secretariat for this discussion.